 - P/B Ratio = [ 288.5 / 245.53 ] = 1.18x

-- Investors express the price-to-book value ratio as a multiple showing ‘how many times a company’s stock is trading per share compared to the company’s book value per share’.
-Thus it is an indication of how much shareholders are paying for the net assets of a company.
+- Investors express the price-to-book value ratio as a multiple showing ‘how many times a company’s stock is trading per share compared to the company’s book value per share.
+Thus, it is an indication of how much shareholders are paying for a company’s net assets.

-- P/B ratio is especially useful when valuing companies that are composed of mostly liquid assets, such as finance, investment, insurance, and banking firms.
-It should not be used for those companies which have large R&D expenditure or firms with a large no. of fixed assets.
-This is because the fixed long term assets are reported at historical assets.
-If those historical prices vary a lot with the market prices, book value can differ dramatically from market value.
+- P/B ratio is beneficial when valuing companies composed of primarily liquid assets, such as finance, investment, insurance, and banking firms.
+It should not be used for companies with sizable R&D expenditure or firms with a large no. of fixed assets.
+It is because the fixed long-term assets are reported as historical assets.
+If those historical prices vary significantly with the market prices, book value can differ dramatically from market value.

 - The P/B ratio will not work well in the service sector.
-For example – IT and consulting companies where the primary assets are human resources, so for the, P/E is the proper valuation multiple.
+For example, for IT and consulting companies where the primary assets are human resources, P/E is the proper valuation multiple.
 So, both PE and PB ratio have their significance.

-- P/B ratio is particularly useful for value investors, who are always behind the stocks trading below the intrinsic value.
+- P/B ratio is beneficial for value investors, who are always behind the stocks trading below the intrinsic value.

-- If P/B is less than one, it indicates that either the market believes the asset value is overstated, or the company is earning a very poor (even negative) return on its assets.
+- If P/B is less than one, it indicates that the market believes the asset value is overstated or that the company is earning an abysmal (even negative) return on its assets.

 - A higher P/B ratio implies that investors expect management to create more value from a given set of assets, all else equal.
-Any additional good news may already be accounted for in the price and it may represent that the stock is overvalued.
+Any other good news may already be accounted for in the price and may represent that the stock is overvalued.

-- A lower P/B ratio could mean that the stock is undervalued.
-In fact, there can be two cases: either the market believes that the asset value is overstated, or the company is earning a very poor (even negative) return on its assets.
+- Companies with low PB ratio stocks indicate that their stock is undervalued.
+There can be two cases: either the market believes that the asset value is overstated, or the company is earning an abysmal (even negative) return on its assets.
 So, it could also mean that something is fundamentally wrong with the company.

-- Large discrepancies between P/B and ROE, a key growth indicator, can sometimes send up a red flag on companies.
+- Significant discrepancies between P/B and Return on Equity (ROE), a key growth indicator, can sometimes red flag companies.
 Because If a company’s ROE is growing, its P/B ratio should be doing the same.
 Overvalued growth stocks frequently show a combination of low ROE and high P/B ratios.

-- The P/B ratio is mostly useful when you are looking at capital-intensive businesses or financial businesses, who have plenty of tangible assets on books.
+- The P/B ratio is primarily applicable when looking at capital-intensive or financial businesses, who have plenty of tangible assets on books.
 As for banks, most of the assets are recorded at market value.
-P/B has no use in sectors where there are very less tangible assets, as in the case of service sector.
+P/B has no use in sectors where there are very few tangible assets, as in the case of the service sector.

-- Book value doesn’t really offer insight into companies that carry high debt levels or sustained losses, such as infrastructure companies.
+- Book value doesn’t offer insight into companies with high debt levels or sustained losses, such as infrastructure companies.
 Debt can boost a company’s liabilities to the point where they wipe out much of the book value of its hard assets, creating artificially high P/B values.

-- This method doesn’t take dividends into consideration.
-Investors are almost always willing to pay more for shares that will regularly and reliability issue a dividend.
+- This method doesn’t consider dividends.
+Investors are almost always willing to pay more for shares that regularly and reliably issue a dividend.

-- P/B ratio is a financial valuation tool used to evaluate whether the stock a company is over or undervalued by comparing the price of all outstanding shares with the net assets of the company.
+- P/B ratio is a financial valuation tool used to evaluate whether the stock of a company is over or undervalued by comparing the price of all outstanding shares with the company’s net assets.

-- As a conclusion, we can say that P/B is indeed an easy to use tool for identifying clearly under or overvalued companies.
+- In conclusion, we can say that P/B is an easy-to-use tool for identifying clearly under or overvalued companies.

 - But, despite its simplicity, P/B doesn’t do magic.
-There are many other factors that this basic calculation doesn’t take into account.
-The real purpose of it is to give investors a rough idea as to whether the sale price is close to what it should be.
+There are many other factors that this basic calculation doesn’t consider.
+The real purpose is to give investors a rough idea as to whether the sale price is close to what it should be.